-Sustainability as competence
+Sustainability as a competence

-In order to be at the forefront, Amstein + Walthert is committed to the three dimensions of sustainability - society, economy, environment - and is constantly implementing new measures in this area.
+In order to be at the forefront, Amstein + Walthert is committed to the three dimensions of sustainability—society, economy, environment—and is constantly implementing new measures in this area.
 For the long-term and sustainable planning of our commitment, we have developed sustainability goals for the entire Group and have adopted binding targets.

 Since 2014, we have been taking a closer look at our environmental impact and publishing a sustainability report every year.
 This summary provides an overview of our activities in the 2020 financial year.
 For more information you can click through the detailed report or read the executive summary with the key sustainability figures.

 Our company is established throughout Switzerland and in Lyon (F).
-In 2020, we employed an average of 1,128 people at 14 locations, with a female share of around 20%.
+In 2020, we employed an average of 1,128 people at 14 sites, with a female share of around 20%.
 One of our main concerns is the continuous training and development of our specialists and apprentices.
 In 2020, our employees* completed over 3,840 hours of further training at the internal A+W University.

 With our pension fund, managed by employee and employer representatives, we provide for a secure pension plan.
 In the 2020 financial year, the interest rate on retirement assets was an encouraging 2% (minimum interest rate according to BVG 2020: 1%).